Day Trips from Valletta

 How to choose the right day trip

 The best day trip is the one that matches your energy.
 Valletta itself is walk-heavy, so your day trip should complement, not compete.
-Choose one: harbor history, quiet medieval streets, coastline, or a full island day.
+Choose one: harbour history, quiet medieval streets, coastline, or a full island day.

 Closest: the Three Cities (harbour history without effort)